junxit/us-congress-code/title-15/chapter-14a/sec-657r.md

 - **(a)** *Administration program*
   - **(1)** *Authority* The Administrator is authorized to establish a mentor-protege program for all small business concerns.
   - **(2)** *Model for program* The mentor-protege program established under paragraph (1) shall be identical to the mentor-protege program of the Administration for small business concerns that participate in the program under section 637(a) of this title (as in effect on January 2, 2013), except that the Administrator may modify the program to the extent necessary given the types of small business concerns included as proteges.
+  - **(3)** *Puerto Rico businesses* During the period beginning on August 13, 2018, and ending on the date on which the Oversight Board established under section 2121 of title 48 terminates, the Administrator shall identify potential incentives to a covered mentor that awards a subcontract to its covered protege, including—
+    - **(A)** positive consideration in any past performance evaluation of the covered mentor; and
+    - **(B)** the application of costs incurred for providing training to such covered protege to the subcontracting plan (as required under paragraph (4) or (5) of section 637(d) of this title) of the covered mentor.
 - **(b)** *Programs of other agencies*
   - **(1)** *Approval required* Except as provided in paragraph (4), a Federal department or agency may not carry out a mentor-protege program for small business concerns unless—
     - **(A)** the head of the department or agency submits a plan to the Administrator for the program; and